 U.S. President Trump refuses to pardon pilot Yaroshenko – Russian ombudsman

-MOSCOW, April 2 (RAPSI) – U.S. President Donald Trump found no grounds for pardoning Russian pilot Konstantin Yaroshenko, who is serving a 20-year sentence in the U.S. for conspiracy to smuggle cocaine, the press service of Human Rights Commissioner Tatyana Moskalkova told RAPSI on Monday.
+MOSCOW, April 2 (RAPSI) – U.S. President Donald Trump found no grounds for pardoning Russian pilot Konstantin Yaroshenko, who is serving a 20-year sentence in the U.S. for conspiracy to smuggle cocaine, the press service of Human Rights Commissioner Tatiana Moskalkova told RAPSI on Monday.

 Investigation into the Russian pilot’s case has been conducted in compliance of democratic rules, and the sentence passed on Yaroshenko is reasonable and lawful, the letter which Trump sent to Moskalkova reads.

 Moreover, in February, Moskalkova asked Director of the Federal Bureau of Prisons Mark S. Inch for checking prison conditions of Yaroshenko.
 According to the request directed to Inch, Moskalkova was concerned about tightening of his sentence conditions.
 In particular, the pilot has been prohibited from buying food and medicine.